Our popular India textile tour

 What’s Included

-• 16 nights accommodation (double rooms with private bath) in elegant heritage hotels, modern hotels in cities, and charming local bungalows in remote areas.
+• 16 nights accommodation (double rooms with private bath) in heritage hotels, modern hotels in cities, and charming local bungalows in remote areas.

 • All meals and tea breaks, water/tea/coffee and soft drinks/juice with meals.